Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Alpha Safety Rules

 \subsection{Infinite-server Approximation}

-Our objective is to ascertain the staffing level $n$ for a given mean arrival rate $\lambda$ such that the delay probability in an $n$-server queueing system approximately equals a pre-determined value, regardless of the value of $\lambda$.
-By definition, a customer experiences service delay if, at the time of her arrival, all $n$ servers are already occupied by existing customers in the system.
-This means that the new customer has to wait for a server to become available before receiving service, leading to a delay.
-Therefore, the delay probability is the probability that the number of customers in the system (i.e., number-in-system) exceeds $n$.
-However, calculating the probability distribution of the number of customers in a queueing system with multiple servers is generally a challenging task.
-This complexity arises from the interactions between different customers' waiting times, which can create a complex probabilistic structure for the queueing system dynamics.

-To highlight managerial insights, we apply an infinite-server approximation.
-This is a conventional approach for analyzing large-scale queueing systems that generally leads to tractable calculations \citep[Chapter~10]{Whitt02}.
-Specifically, we consider a queueing system with an infinite number of identical servers operating independently.
-We assume that customers arrive according to the DSPP with the intensity process as defined in Equation~\eqref{eq:CIR} and follow the first-in-first-out discipline.
+Our objective is to find the staffing level $n$ such that the delay probability---the probability that an arriving customer finds all $n$ servers busy---approximately equals a target $\varepsilon$, for a given mean arrival rate $\lambda$.
+Since the exact distribution of the number-in-system for a finite-server queue is generally intractable, we apply an infinite-server approximation, a standard approach for large-scale systems \citep[Chapter~10]{Whitt02}.

-Let $Q_\lambda(t)$ denote the number of customers at time $t$ in the infinite-server queueing system.
-For simplicity, we assume that $Q_\lambda(0) = 0$, indicating that the system initiates from an empty state.
-Then, we may use $\pr(Q_\lambda(t) > n)$ to approximate the delay probability of the $n$-server counterpart.
-Consequently, for a given value of $\lambda$, in order to attain the desired level (denoted by $\varepsilon$) of the delay probability, it suffices to identify a value of $n$ such that
+Let $Q_\lambda(t)$ denote the number of customers at time $t$ in an infinite-server system where customers arrive according to our DSPP model \eqref{eq:CIR}, with $Q_\lambda(0) = 0$.
+We use $\pr(Q_\lambda(t) > n)$ to approximate the delay probability of the $n$-server counterpart, so the staffing problem reduces to finding $n$ such that

-This amounts to calculating the distribution of $Q_\lambda(t)$, at least approximately for large values of $\lambda$, which we demonstrate as follows.
+This requires characterizing the distribution of $Q_\lambda(t)$ for large $\lambda$, which we develop as follows.

 To characterize its asymptotic distribution in a heavy-traffic regime, we consider a scaled version of $Q_\lambda(t)$, similar to our analysis of the arrival process $A_\lambda(t)$ in Theorem~\ref{thm:FCLTofA}.
 Specifically, we subtract from $Q_\lambda(t)$ a quantity having the same order as the mean of $Q_\lambda(t)$ as $\lambda \to \infty$, and then divide the difference by another quantity having the same order as the standard deviation of $Q_\lambda(t)$.